evaherbst/MyoGenerator/README.md

-#  Muscle_Volume_Sculptor
+#  MyoGenerator Blender Add-On
 Blender add-on to create volumetric muscles
+*created by Eva c.
+Herbst and Niccolo Fioritti*

 ## NOTES FOR USE:
 - Ensure bone meshes are clean (manifold) and of suitably high res to be able to select attachment areas with the desired precision